 Adventure Sports and Extreme Sports – also called Action Sports – are not like mainstream sports.
 They are crawling with rebels, riders, drivers and rock stars.
 It’s not about uniforms, coaches or scripts.
 Expressing yourself through action is the key, it’s an attitude, a way of life, even a religion.
 Once you’re in, you’re in for life.

-According to Extreme, a marketing & media agency for action sports brands, extreme and adventure sports are growing rapidly in contrast to most traditional sports.
+According to Extreme, a marketing and media agency for action sports brands, extreme and adventure sports are growing rapidly in contrast to most traditional sports.

 For example, in the last 20 years participation in skateboarding has surged 49% and snowboarding is up by 51%, while basketball participation has decreased by 17%.

-Sports translation in the outdoor industry: how it’s done today
+Sports translation in the outdoor industry: how most brands do it

 Action sports brands have a global reach and an international customer base.